 - 1. Use functions when possible, classes only when necessary (or for estimators, see (2)). - 2.
 For estimators, mimic the scikit-learn API as much as possible. - 3.
 Aim for a consistent interface throughout, e.g. all parsers take similar inputs and yield a common set of outputs.
+For more details, see the Roadmap.

-CHAPTER 2
+CHAPTER